Other Income for Form 1040, Line 21

 How Do I Deduct a Net Operating Loss (NOL)?

 If you have a net operating loss deduction carried over from a previous year, you can deduct the amount from the other income entered on Line 21 of Form 1040.
-The efile.com software will fill out the form correctly for you if you have a NOL deduction.
+Efile.com will fill out the form correctly for you if you have a NOL deduction.

 How Do I Report Other Income on My Tax Return?

-Unfortunately, except for Alaska Permanent Fund dividends, you can only file other income on a Form 1040, so if you need to report other income, you will not qualify to use the Free Federal Edition.
-But our prices for preparing a Form 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!
-Compare our tax return preparation prices.
+Other income is reported on Line 21 of Form 1040.
+Though you will not qualify for the free efile.com Federal Edition (which covers tax returns that can be filed on Form 1040-EZ), our prices for preparing a Form 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!